Démarrage rapide XGBoost¶

 local_model = bst.save_raw("json")

-, at the first round, we call xgb.train()
+At the first round, we call xgb.train()

-to build up the first set of
+to build up the first set of trees.
+From the

-as follows:
+as

 def _local_boost(self, bst_input):